Undergraduate Program Information

 Detailed information can be found in the Honours Guide.

 Bachelor of Science with Minor in Ocean Sciences

 Minor in Oceanography

-This is an interdisciplinary program administered by the Department of Ocean Sciences in cooperation with the departments of Biology, Chemistry, Earth Sciences and Physics and Physical Oceanography.
+The Minor in Oceanography is an interdisciplinary program administered by the Department of Ocean Sciences in cooperation with the departments of Biology, Chemistry, Earth Sciences and Physics and Physical Oceanography.
 It is intended primarily for students in the Faculty of Science but is open to students in other faculties.
-Minor in Oceanography.

 Minor in Sustainable Aquaculture and Fisheries Ecology (SAFE)

-This program exposes students to aquaculture and fisheries management practices and helps prepare them for a career in applied marine fields.
+The Minor in Sustainable Aquaculture and Fisheries Ecology program exposes students to aquaculture and fisheries management practices and helps prepare them for a career in applied marine fields.
 This is an interdisciplinary program administered by the Department of Ocean Sciences in consultation with the Marine Institute.
 It is intended primarily for students in the Faculty of Science but is open to students in other faculties.
-Minor in Sustainable Aquaculture and Fisheries Ecology.

 Click here to learn more about our department

 For additional information please contact

 St. John’s, NL